-Some elements noted as "most important" by internal and external stakeholders include data and cybersecurity, resident health and safety, climate change and resilience, and resident experience.
+Some elements noted as "most important" by internal and external stakeholders include data and cybersecurity, resident health and safety, climate change and resilience, resident experience, and organizational economic performance.
 All parties rated biodiversity as important, though not as highly as other ESG elements.
 Elme identifies all elements in the top-right quadrant as areas of potential focus.